jorritvm/imagetools/README.md

 ```

 ## Run all unit tests
-From the src directory, run
+From the project root directory, run
 ```
-pytest test
+python -m pytest
 ```

 ## Building the windows installer